ECP-CANDLE/Candle/docs_/source/tutorials/supervisor.rst

 Finally, qsub or equivalent is run by the Swift/T launcher scripts.

 Swift/T runs as single multi-node MPI job, shown as workflow.swift .
 Swift/T logic encoded in workflow.swift proceeds until a Swift/T app function or python() launches execution.
-In Supervisor, this conventionally happens inside the function called obj(), which launches a CANDLE-compliant model run.  obj() has multiple implementations for external forked execution (obj_app.swift), in-memory Python execution (obj_py.swift), and a debugging non-execution mode that reports the hyperparameters (obj_echo.swift).
+In Supervisor, this conventionally happens inside the function called obj(), which launches a CANDLE-compliant model run.  obj() is the CANDLE objective function, in the sense of optimization or whatever else the workflow is doing. obj() has multiple implementations for external forked execution (obj_app.swift), in-memory Python execution (obj_py.swift), and a debugging non-execution mode that reports the hyperparameters (obj_echo.swift).
+This is controlled by environment variable SWIFT_IMPL and is actuated by the 'swift-t -i' argument, which imports the selected Swift/T module into the workflow.

 External forked execution in Supervisor starts with a call to the Model Shell (model.sh) which redirects output to model.log, loads the langs-app-SITE settings described above, and runs the Model Runner in Python.